canonical/maas-ansible-playbook/README.md

 ## Setup
 This playbook has several main roles, each has a corresponding group to assign hosts to.
 They are as follows:

-- **maas_pacemaker**: This role and group are for a set of hosts to be configured as a pacemaker cluster to manage HA Postgres.
+- **maas_pacemaker**: This role and group are for a set of hosts to be configured as a Pacemaker cluster to manage HA Postgres.
 It is recommended that `maas_corosync` is a child group of this group.
-It is also recommended that these are the same hosts as the postgres group.
+It is also recommended that these are the same hosts as the `maas_postgres` group.
+This role is optional, but required for HA Postgres.

-- **maas_corosync**: This role and group are for a set of hosts to be configured to run a corosync cluster, used for managing quorum of a HA Postgres cluster
+- **maas_corosync**: This role and group are for a set of hosts to be configured to run a Corosync cluster, used for managing quorum of a HA Postgres cluster.
+This role is optional, but required for HA Postgres.

 - **maas_postgres**: This role and group are for a host to be configured as a Postgres instance for the MAAS stack.
 If more than one host is assigned this role, Postgres will be configured in HA, which then makes the `maas_corosync` and `maas_pacemaker` roles required.
 This role is required.